HL7NZ/cca/input/pagecontent/index.md

 ### Examples
 Examples are found at the top of each resource, and listed in the [artifact index](artifacts.html).

+### Replacing regimens
+It is common that regimens are deprecated over time and replaced by others.
+It is necessary to continue to make the deprecated guide available for historic purposes, but to indicate that it is no longer actively used.
+This is achieved by setting the [status](StructureDefinition-CcaPlanDefinition-definitions.html#PlanDefinition.status) to "retired".

+There is an extension - [replaced-by](StructureDefinition-replaced-by.html) that allows the deprecated plan to refer to the one that replaces it.
+Thus a user retrieving the deprecated plan can easily find the new one.
+This is a direct FHIR reference.

+There is currently no reference from the new Plan back to the one that it has replaced.

+### Contained resources
+In this implementation, ActivityDefinition resources will be contained within the PlanDefinition and there uisn't a separate API for them (the only API is against PlanDefinition)

 ### Using this guide

 * The [Profiles](profiles.html) tab contains the profiles defined by this IG